Madeleines

 Place the sugars,

-ingredients in two parts, then fold in the melted butter.
+ingredients in two parts, then fold in the melted butter last.
 Spoon or pipe

 batter into prepared Madeleine pans and bake for 8 to 10 minutes, depending